nploi/stack/README.md

 # Stack_game
-video_game Terminal version of the game "Stack" written in C++ 11.
+Terminal version of the game "Stack" written in C++ 11.

 ![Demo of usage](demo.gif)